bmershon/d3-equidecompose/README.md

 <a name="decomposition_sources" href="#decomposition_sources">#</a> <i>decomposition</i>.<b>source</b>()

 Returns an array of polygons represented as arrays of positions.
 Each polygon is positioned within the source polygon used to create a decomposition.
+Each polygon is positioned within the subject polygon used to create a decomposition, and its index within the returned array matches the corresponding index of the subject polygon.

 <a name="decomposition_subjects" href="#decomposition_subjects">#</a> <i>decomposition</i>.<b>subject</b>()

 Returns an array of polygons represented as arrays of positions.
-Each polygon is positioned within the subject polygon used to create a decomposition.
+Each polygon is positioned within the subject polygon used to create a decomposition, and its index within the returned array matches the corresponding index of the source polygon.